-Join Ben Long for an in-depth discussion in this video Picture controls defined, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Picture controls defined, part of Nikon D5100 Essential Training.

 When you shoot in JPEG mode, the computer inside your camera has a lot of things to do.…It reads the raw data off of the image sensor, it converts that into a color…image, then it has to apply your white balance settings, sharpen your image, and…then finally compress it into a JPEG file.…Along the way, it also possibly performs some image-editing operations--maybe…changes the saturation and contrast.…Picture controls are collections of those image-editing operations that can be…applied to JPEG images when you shoot.…Your camera comes with a selection of picture controls that are tailored…toward specific subject matter.
 For example, the portrait picture control will…apply color corrections and contrast adjustments that will make skin tones look better.…

 If you're shooting RAW, picture controls have no effect on your image because no…image processing takes place on RAW files inside your camera;…however, if you select a picture control other than standard, a tag is set in your RAW file.…If you then open that RAW file with Nikon's image-editing software, it will…

 - Attaching a lens to a camera

 - Deciding how many batteries and media cards are needed

 - Changing image format and size

 - Auto exposure bracketing